sw-craftsmanship-dojo/runbook/python-repository.md

 `-vv` - specifies that the output is very verbose

 4. Configure code coverage
-So we talked about the .coveragerc file, now we go ahead and create it.
+So we talked about the .coveragerc file, and now we go ahead and create it.
 Once you have created the file, paste the following contents

 ```python
 [run]